OFAC Attorney for Compliance & Economic Sanctions Defense

 Why Look to Oberheiden, P.C. for Assistance with OFAC Compliance, Sanctions Defense and Investigations

-When you are looking for an OFAC lawyer, it is important you select a law firm with specific experience handling all aspects of OFAC compliance matters and investigations.
+When you are looking for an OFAC lawyer or economic sanctions attorney, it is important you select a law firm with specific experience handling all aspects of OFAC compliance matters and investigations.
 This is a uniquely complex area of law, and not all attorneys have the knowledge, experience or dedication necessary to ensure a favorable outcome.

 Frequently Asked Questions: